NHSDigital/summary-care-record-api/README.md

 ### Version

-The current release is version 3.0
+The current release is version 3.0 stable.

 ### Requirements
 * make